Policies and Procedures

 The creation of a shirt design for the promotion of a student organization, an event or program is a unique advertising technique.
 The University has designed suitable guidelines for creating acceptable shirt designs.
 The purpose of this policy is to outline guidelines for the general design of shirts made by a registered student organization.

-All shirt designs for the promotion of a student organization, an event or program must be submitted to the Director of Center for Student Involvement on a Barry University Shirt Design Request for Approval Form.
+All shirt designs for the promotion of a student organization, an event or program must be submitted to the Director of Student Life.

 The primary message on the shirt may not promote alcohol or other drugs.
 Phrases or pictures promoting these substances must be avoided.
 Material must not contain statements or pictures that would reasonably be perceived as offensive or insensitive to any group on the basis of religion, ethnicity, age, disability, gender or sexual orientation.
 Shirt designs failing to meet these requirements will not be approved.